 Art is about seeing things, and the camera is a great way to see the world.
-Five of his films have enjoyed national release on PBS.
+Nine of his films have enjoyed national releases on public media.
 His documentary on the late Eugene McCarthy was awarded the D. L. Mabery prize, Minnesota’s Oscar.

 His portrait of the artist Charles Beck won a national competition for short films.
 See it here.

 A Bush Artist Fellow, his art is collected and shown in museums all over the world, including the Museum of Modern Art in New York.
 To learn more, visit The Center for International Education.

 PICTURE STORIES Using still cameras and computers, we photograph and write to the pictures.
 Themes might be places or people.
 The residency then becomes a way to explore and celebrate the community.